Help ensure the best science and engineering underpins government policy across a wide range of areas

 If you successfully complete the scheme and are promoted, you could earn around £45k to £55k.

 You’ll have a unique chance to work on issues that really matter, and to gain experience internally and externally.
 It’s the best foundation for promotion and long-term progression.

-Promotion and successful completion of the scheme will see you earn around £45k to £55k, while other benefits include the Civil Service pension scheme, professional qualifications, flexible working, season ticket loans, sports and social activities, childcare assistance and more.
+Promotion and successful completion of the scheme will see you earn around £45k to £55k.
+Other benefits include the Civil Service pension scheme, a professional qualification, flexible working, season ticket loan, sports and social activities, childcare vouchers and more.